quocbahuynh/hoblemail-core/README.md

 ## 🚀 About

-**@hopmail/core** is a lightweight and flexible JavaScript/TypeScript library that helps developers send emails through their Hopmail API.
+**@hopmail/core** is a lightweight, flexible, and developer-friendly JavaScript/TypeScript library designed to simplify email sending in modern applications.

-It provides a simple API for sending emails from any frontend or backend environment (React, Node.js, Vue, etc.).

 ---